 Back to DisneySea for one of the most incredible lands in any theme park.
 Mysterious Island is the centerpiece of DisneySea, housing the daunting Mount Promytheus.
 Inside of that is Journey to the Center of the Earth, the flagship ride of Tokyo DisneySea that’s well worth doing.
 An interesting and under appreciated version of 20,000 Leagues Under the Sea also resides in Mysterious Island.
 More than anything, the land is gorgeous with bubbling water below guests and stunning color shown throughout.

 Like Kyoto, describing Tokyo in one paragraph is an impossible task.
-The biggest city in the world feels like it and is overwhelming to the sense.
+The biggest city in the world feels like it and is overwhelming to the senses.
 The food is incredible, as is the shopping.
 There is truly something for everyone in Tokyo thanks to the size of the city.
 No matter how many days you spend in the city it won’t be nearly enough to experience it all.
 Give it a try anyway though!

 Tokyo Disneyland Dark Rides